 On March 10, 2023, the Company entered into a purchase agreement with Lincoln Park for an equity line financing.
 The Purchase Agreement provides that, subject to the terms and conditions set forth therein, the Company has the right, but not the obligation, to direct Lincoln Park to purchase up to \$35,000 of shares of common stock in the Company's sole discretion, over a 36-month period commencing on March 10, 2023.
 As part of the Purchase Agreement, the Company issued 189,856 shares of its common stock as consideration for Lincoln Park's commitment to purchase shares of common stock under the Purchase Agreement (the "Commitment Shares").
 The Company recorded \$318 to other expense, net in connection with the issuance of the Commitment Shares.
-As of June 30, 2023, the Company had not sold any shares of its common stock to Lincoln Park under the Purchase Agreement.
+During the nine months ended September 30, 2023, the Company sold 125,000 shares of common stock to Lincoln Park for proceeds of \$205, as part of the equity line financing arrangement.
+As of September 30, 2023, \$34,795 was available to draw pursuant to the Purchase Agreement.